How to Take the Perfect Day Trip to Toledo from Madrid

 Toledoโ€™s prominent Jewish community called this quiet quarter home during the Middle Ages.
 Narrow streets, impressive synagogues, art galleries, and historic significance lie around every corner.

-Beautiful cloister garden inside the Monastery of San Juan de los Reyes surrounded by Gothic hallways.
-This architectural masterpiece is a must-visit during your day trip to Toledo from Madrid.
+Beautiful cloister gardens inside the Monastery of San Juan de los Reyes surrounded by Gothic arched hallways

-Also known as the Synagogue of Samuel Levรญ, the ancient Synagogue of El Transito houses plenty of priceless art and artifacts, and opportunities to learn about Jewish heritage (at the National Museum of Sephardic Culture).
+The ancient Synagogue of El Transito (Synagogue of Samuel Levรญ) houses plenty of priceless art and artifacts, and opportunities to learn about Jewish heritage.

 Built in 1180, the Synagogue of Santa Maria la Blanca (Synagogue of Saint Mary the White), in the Jewish Quarter, is one of the oldest synagogues in Europe!